chapel-lang/ChapelExamplesAndTeachingMaterials/monthly-meeting-notes.md

 ### Attendees

+* Nelson Dias
+* Michelle Strout
+* Paul Sathre
-*
+* Alex Razoumov

 ### Agenda

-I suggest we use the time to discuss the future of the [HPC Carpentry Chapel](https://www.hpc-carpentry.org/hpc-chapel) lessons.
+We discussed the future of the [HPC Carpentry Chapel](https://www.hpc-carpentry.org/hpc-chapel) lessons.
 We updated them last year, primarily to move to a new template and refresh the examples for Chapel 2.x.
 However, the lessons still follow a rather rigid structure centred on traditional parallel programming for physicists and engineers, i.e. researchers running large numerical simulations.

 For context, these lessons were originally designed as part of a two-day workshop: on Day 1, participants learn about HPC fundamentals -- including schedulers, filesystems, software environments, parallel paradigms,